rimmugygr/Customer-Credit/README.md

 # Customer-Credit

 ## What's this?
-Customer-Credit Application implemented with Spring Boot, Spring Data Jdbc
+Customer-Credit Application implemented with Spring Boot, Spring Data Jdbc on REST api

 ## How to Run?
 ### Run using docker(preferred) by docker-compose
 Make sure docker is up and running on your local machine